jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 <img src="https://core0.staticworld.net/images/article/2013/05/smart-playlist3-new-100036189-orig.png" alt="Smart Playlist" title="Image Source: https://core0.staticworld.net/images/article/2013/05/smart-playlist3-new-100036189-orig.png" width = "70%" align="center" style="padding-right: 35px;">

 iTunes provides a GUI for the user.
 Interpreters tend to be text based.
-If iTunes had instead provided a text-based version to specify smart playlists, then the above GUI representation might look more like this text specification, which is the GUI image above, but with text rather than graphics:
+If iTunes had instead provided a text-based version to specify smart playlists, then the above GUI representation might look more like this text specification, which mirrors the GUI image above, but with text rather than graphics:
 ```
 fiveStarAltRock = all(
                      any(